HuieL/TrajED/README.md

 pip install pcst_fast
 ```
 ## Data Preprocessing
 Since extracting labels and explanations is expensive, we provide prepprocessed dataset GeoLife.
-There are file size limit, other dataset can be constructed with prompts provided.
+There are file size limit, and other larger dataset can be constructed with prompts provided.

 ```
 # generate data_info.pkl that records features and LLMs' supervison.